avaneev/r8brain-free-src/README.md

 version includes AVX2 auto-dispatch code).
 Delphi Pascal interface unit file for the DLL file is available.
 DLL and C LIB files are distributed in the DLL folder on the project's home page.
 On non-Windows systems it is preferrable to use the C++ library directly.
-Note that the DLL internally uses Ooura FFT due to licensing constraints hence the conversion performance is not as fast as it could be with Intel IPP FFT.
+Note that the DLL was compiled with the PFFFT enabled.

 ## Real-time Applications ##
 The resampler class of this library was designed as asynchronous processor: it